 With a generally deep DOF (Depth of Field), the 18-55 f/4-5.6 STM's AF system is not overly challenged to focus accurately.
 Still, this model and all of the other Canon STM lenses I've used to date focus accurately and with decent speed.

 STM utilizes a focus-by-wire or electrical manual focus design (vs. a direct gear-driven system).
 The easy-turning manual focus ring electronically controls the focus of the lens.
 The lens' switch must be in the "MF" position and the camera meter must be on/awake for conventional manual focusing to be available.

-With electronics driving AF, the rate of focus change caused by the focus ring can be electronically controlled and it can be variable, based on rotation speed.
+Electronically driven MF enables the rate of focus change to be variable based on rotation speed.
 That was the case with the 18-135 IS USM and I am not surprised to see the same again in the 18-55mm f/4-5.6 IS STM.
 But, the longer I use these lenses, the less I appreciate this attribute.